 Unless the Component is participating in Direct to Phase II, Phase II proposals may only be submitted by Phase I awardees.
-Submission of Phase II proposals are not permitted at this time, and if submitted, may be rejected without evaluation.
+Submission of Phase II proposals are not permitted at this time, and if submitted, will be rejected without evaluation.
 Phase II proposal preparation and submission instructions will be provided by the DoD Components to Phase I awardees.
-See Component-specific instructions for more information on Direct to Phase II Program preparation and submission instructions.